ini-bdds/bdqc/README.rst

 ----------

-Typically bdqc.scan automatically invokes the `Between-file Analysis`_ on the results of within-file analysis.
+Typically bdqc.scan automatically invokes the `Between-file Analysis`_ on the results of `Within-file Analysis`_.
-However, the between-file analysis can also be run independently, and files listing and/or directories containing \*.bdqc files to analyze can be specified exactly as with bdqc.scan.
+However, `Between-file Analysis`_ can also be run independently, and files listing and/or directories containing \*.bdqc files to analyze can be specified exactly as with bdqc.scan.
 See